awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [flay ★478](seattlerb/flay) - Flay analyzes code for structural similarities.
 * [flog ★533](seattlerb/flog) - Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.
 * [laser ★391 ⏳5Y](michaeledgar/laser) - Static analysis and style linter for Ruby code.
-* [Mondrian](http://trismegiste.github.io/Mondrian/) - a set of static analysis and refactoring tools for more abstraction
 * [pelusa ★446 ⏳2Y](codegram/pelusa) - Static analysis Lint-type tool to improve your OO Ruby code
 * [quality ★121](apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
 * [reek ★2374](troessner/reek) - Code smell detector for Ruby
 * [rubocop ★7695](bbatsov/rubocop) - A Ruby static code analyzer, based on the community Ruby style guide.
 * [ruby-lint ★724](YorickPeterse/ruby-lint) - Static code analysis for Ruby
 * [rubycritic ★1819](whitesmith/rubycritic) - A Ruby code quality reporter
-* [SandyMeter ★679](makaroni4/sandi_meter) - Static analysis tool for checking Ruby code for Sandi Metz' rules.
+* [SandiMeter ★679](makaroni4/sandi_meter) - Static analysis tool for checking Ruby code for Sandi Metz' rules.

 ## Rust